Tineco A10 Review

 Tineco A10 cleaning pet litter on hard floors

-I also tried using the A10’s standard brush roll on Quaker oats and coffee grounds, but it did not do as well.
-So my conclusion is that the multi-tasker brush is best on carpets.
+I also tried using the A10’s standard brush roll on Quaker oats and coffee grounds, but it didn’t perform as well.
+My conclusion is that the multi-tasker brush is best suited for carpets.

-Another area I tested the Tineco A10 is how it does on larger bits of dirt like Fruit loops.
+Another area I tested the Tineco A10 on is how it performs on larger bits of dirt, such as Fruit Loops.

-Here’s a before and after shot of how it did, and it did an excellent job at doing so.
+Here’s a before-and-after shot of how it performed, and it did an excellent job.

 Tineco A10 Fruit Loops Test